-effect, within-city, across-disciplines diffusion decreases after 30 years.
+What happens to learning across fields within the same city?
+In Figure 10d, the outcome is the number of times a new word created in a certain discipline is adopted in any other discipline within the same city.
+The trend is not increasing: while there is initially no effect, within-city, across-disciplines diffusion decreases after 30 years.
 This is consistent with the notion that the railroad makes the constraint of physical proximity to be less binding for cross-disciplinary learning.
 Following the logic above, with easier communications with similar scholars (both within the same city, and with the ideas coming from other cities), it is less likely that ideas will be adopted from other fields, no matter how physically close.

 Taken together, the results suggest that with the expansion of the market for ideas, specialization in knowledge production increases.
-New ideas are formed thanks to field-specific diffusion of information.
 While the evidence points to an increase in innovation and productivity, it also identifies a decrease in diffusion: different fields create their own language and their own niche, and stop learning from dissimilar fields.

-6.3 Selection of Ideas that Diffuse
+6.4 Selection of Ideas that Diffuse